|This content applies solely to Appian Portals, which may require an additional license purchase.|

 Portals are publicly accessible so it makes sense that there are different concerns about protecting portals than there are about sites.

-A denial-of-service (DoS) attack overwhelms a website with a large number of requests to try to make it unavailable to its users.
-Portals have DoS protections to help make sure your portal remains available when there is a suspected DoS attack.
+Denial-of-service (DoS) and distributed denial-of-service (DDoS) attacks overwhelm a website with a large number of requests to try to make it unavailable to its users.
+Portals have DoS protections to help make sure your portal remains available when there is a suspected DoS or DDoS attack.

 If a portal experiences an unusually high level of traffic, the DoS protections may be triggered.
 When this happens, new requests to the affected environment may be blocked until the in-flight requests are completed or the high load subsides.